Ghislaine Maxwell's lawyer questions accuser's account of abuse at trial | Entertainment

 "When you spoke with the government in December 2019, with your lawyers there, you told the government at that time you were not sure whether Maxwell ever touched you during these encounters, correct?"
 Menninger asked.
 "I don't recall," Jane replied.

+Jane also confirmed, when asked by Menninger, that Epstein introduced her to Donald Trump at the former U.S. president's Mar-a-Lago estate in Florida while she was 14 in the mid-1990s.
+She also said she recalled being on a flight with Britain's Prince Andrew.
+Neither Trump nor Prince Andrew have been accused of wrongdoing in the criminal case.

-Her lawyers have said the four alleged victims' memories have been manipulated over time.
+Maxwell's lawyers say the four alleged victims' memories have been manipulated over time.
 They say the accusers never mentioned Maxwell's role in their abuse until after Epstein died and a compensation fund was set up for his victims, giving the women a financial incentive to cooperate with prosecutors.
 Jane, now in her early 40s, said she now recalled certain events that she did not recall in the past.

 She testified on Tuesday that Maxwell sometimes called her house while she was a teenager to invite her to visit Epstein.
 Menninger noted that in a 2019 interview with the government, Jane said she could not remember whether Maxwell ever called her, referring to a sealed transcript of the conversation.
 "So two years later, now you remember that Ghislaine would call your home?"
 Menninger asked on Wednesday.